mwc360/mwc360.github.io/_posts/2024-11-04-Deletion-Vectors.md

 ```

 > ⚠️ The retention period check should normally be left enabled; this is in place to prevent potential corruption to Delta tables that can occur if VACUUM is run while another writer is writing to the same table.

+## Run Both Strategies Side by Side
+The folder listings above show the end state of each strategy; the interactive model below shows how each one gets there.
+Both panels start from the same logical table — two 128 MB Parquet files — and receive identical data changes, so every difference in bytes written comes purely from the write strategy.

+Start with **DELETE 1 row** and compare the _Bytes written_ tiles: copy-on-write invalidates and rebuilds an entire 128 MB file, while merge-on-read writes a deletion-vector sidecar measured in bytes.
+The _Write amplification_ tile puts a number on that — physical bytes written per byte of data actually changed.
+Then try **UPDATE**, which writes both a sidecar and a small file holding the new row versions, and **APPEND**, which costs the same on both paths because appends never invalidate an existing file.

+{% include interactive.html src="/assets/playgrounds/deletion-vectors.html?embedded=1" open_src="/assets/playgrounds/deletion-vectors.html" title="Deletion vector simulator" height="1400" class="playground-embed" %}

+Two behaviors are worth exercising before moving on, because both shape the maintenance guidance later in this post.
+First, `.bin` sidecars are immutable: deleting from the same source file a second time retires the existing sidecar and writes a new one carrying the cumulative positions.
+Second, `OPTIMIZE` only materializes a deletion vector once its file crosses Delta's 5% `maxDeletedRowsRatio` — below that threshold the sidecar survives, and readers keep paying to reconcile it. `REORG TABLE ...
+APPLY (PURGE)` forces the rewrite regardless of ratio, and `VACUUM` is what finally removes the invalidated artifacts once they age past the retention window.

 ## Perforance Impact of Deletion Vectors
 Now that we understand how deletion vectors conceptually work, let’s look at the actual performance impact.